ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 A proof method may be custom based on the capabilities of the algorithm.

-* TBD: Describe common proof method types available?
+* TBD: Describe common proof method types available:
   * range
   * membership
   * time